-Lakes Blue Energy has continued to advance funds to Rawson Oil & Gas Limited as necessary for activities in South Australia, in particular for ongoing work related to commercialisation of the Nangwarry-1 well.
+Lakes Blue Energy has continued to advance funds to Rawson Oil & Gas Limited as necessary for activities in South Australia and Papua New Guinea.

-Resumption of Victorian Onshore Exploration
+Victorian Onshore Exploration

 The Company is progressing work toward securing approvals for drilling of conventional wells onshore within both Gippsland and the Otway Basin.